sim642/whatpulse/Client-API.md

 *TODO*

 # Types
+The following titles are types of requests which can be made and their respective responses use the same type.
+Under each type additional request and response tags are described.

 ## testproxy
 Used by the official client to test whether proxy works.
 Suitable request to test basic querying.